superboo07/Katawa-Crash/readme.md

 The required fonts are included in the `/Fonts/` folder, please add these to your system.

 ## Credits
 Obviously most of the credit here goes to [gainare_tottori](https://ks.fhs.sh/viewtopic.php?f=3&t=3071) on the katawa shoujo forums.
+Also major credit to 4LS since most of the characters belong to them.
+Theres alot of other properties I don't recongize, if somehow something that belongs to you is here and you don't like it please contact me on discord (my username is superboo07) instead of taking down the entire project.